Hutch–Kinahan feud: Timeline of events

+2014

+Shooting of Jamie Moore - August

+On 4 August 2014, ex-boxer Jamie Moore was training Matthew Macklin at the Macklin's Gym Marbella gym in Marbella, Spain which Macklin had set up with Daniel Kinahan.
+Moore was shot twice in the leg, in a case of mistaken identity.
+Sources differ on whether the intended victim was Gary Hutch or Daniel Kinahan.
+Moore recovered from the shooting.

 2015

-Murder of Gary Hutch
+Murder of Gary Hutch - September

 The murder of Gary Hutch at approximately 11:30 a.m. on 24 September 2015 initiated the ongoing feud.
-Gary Hutch, who was 34 years old at the time of his death, was shot dead at an apartment complex in the Miraflores neighborhood of Marbella, Spain.
+Gary Hutch, who was 34 years old at the time of his death, was shot dead at an apartment complex in the Miraflores neighbourhood of Marbella, Spain.
 Originally from Champions Avenue in Dublin's city centre, Gary was the nephew of Gerry "the Monk" Hutch, the leader of the Hutch crime syndicate.
 At the time of his death, Gary was a "well-known" criminal in Dublin, who had previously been convicted of armed robbery.
 After his release from prison he moved to Spain, where had lived for the eight years prior to his death.
 Gary, unarmed at the time of his killing, is reported have pleaded for his life before being shot by his killer.

 Gary Hutch had been working closely with Daniel Kinahan for some time before his death.
 By 2014, however, he was suspected as being an informant for the Spanish police, though this would posthumously be discovered to have been a false allegation.
 He also tried to shoot a senior Kinahan gang member.
 Allegedly, Gerry Hutch had organised with Daniel Kinahan for a close associate of Gerry's to be shot in a "punishment shooting", as compensation for Gary's supposed role as an informant.
 Patrick Hutch, Gary's brother, is alleged to have voluntarily been shot in the leg by Daniel Kinahan in an attempt to save his brother's life. €200,000 was also paid to the Kinahan family by Gary Hutch, in exchange for his life.
 Both deals, however, were reneged upon, and Gary was killed.

-On 4 August 2014, ex-boxer Jamie Moore was shot twice in the leg, in a case of mistaken identity.
-Sources differ on whether the intended victim was Gary Hutch or Daniel Kinahan.